Cannes Beaches, Côte d’Azur, France

 Plage du Casino, one of the free public Cannes beaches.
 This one runs alongside the Festival Hall (Palais des Festivals, visible on the left) and the famous Boulevard de la Croisette.

-The main marina hosting a staggering array of mega-million dollar motor yachts is just 70m away and you too can stroll beside them and imagine another life!
-Maybe the next one.
+The Vieux Port – Old Port – hosts a staggering array of mega-million dollar motor yachts and you too can stroll beside them, dripping envy.
 Or stick around for one of the awesome fireworks displays.